The Kentucky Derby

-There are several other big races on the calendar each year throughout the world including the Dubai World Cup , the Saudi Cup, and Melbourne Cup.
+There are several other big races on the calendar each year throughout the world including the Dubai World Cup , the Saudi Cup, The Champions Cup, and Melbourne Cup.
 Each of these races presents its own handicapping difficulties.
 You’ll want to be sure and check out our pages on different races and racetracks for information that can give you a betting edge when you play these races.

 As we mentioned to begin, these big races often offer bigger betting pools.
 Additionally, many of the big races will offer special Pick 3, Pick 4, and Pick 6 pools with a guaranteed pool that can be $250,000 or more!